-This policy is adopted to reduce the level of contaminants present in existing stormwater discharges.
+This policy is adopted to reduce adverse effects arising from the level of contaminants present in existing stormwater discharges.
 This is intended to mitigate the impact on the water quality of receiving water bodies in urbanised areas or other areas served by a stormwater reticulation system.

-Rules: 12.B.3.1

-Other methods: 15.2.5.1, 15.4.2.1, 15.4.2.2.
+Rules: 12.B.3.1 Other methods: 15.2.5.1, 15.4.2.1, 15.4.2.2.